larsrh/website/_articles/offsetting.md

 (The listings above should not be construed as endorsements.)

 From 2025, offsetting also includes some of my partner's flights.
+Conversely, some work flights are excluded: they are partly compensated by my employer.

 ## The receipts